What is Freemasonry?

 How to Join Freemasonry?

 If you know a Freemason as a friend or a relative, it is always useful to ask them about Freemasonry.
-Having said that, you are always welcome to ask Knowle Masonic Centre.
+Having said that, you are always welcome to ask Knowle Centre for Freemasonry.

 If you live locally just contact us via our contact page giving information about yourself and why you want to join.
 We'll then put you in touch with one of our lodges.
 You'll normally meet up socially with some of the members so that you can get to know each other before being formally introduced as a candidate for membership.